Lrapava/gradient-descent/README.md

 # gradient-descent
-My first attempt to implement gradient descent in C++
+My first attempts to implement gradient descent in C++ and Python